gentee/eonza-docs/en/docs/constants.md

 Name | Description
 ------------|------------
 **apppath** | The directory where the Eonza program is located.
+**data** | This constant is used to transfer data when running scripts using the [Run Script](/scripts/run-script.html) command or [HTTP request](run-script-http.html) from other applications.
+In this case, the script must process the received text data.
 **eonzaport** | A port that is occupied by the Eonza program.
 **isconsole** | Equal to *true* if the script is running in console mode.
 Otherwise, the value is *false*.
 **n** | Line feed character (0xA).